Manish8763/Cybersecurity-task7/README.md

 - Even antivirus add-ons should be evaluated based on active use and permissions.
 - Always disable or remove unused extensions for better performance and security.

----

-## 📁 Repo Info
-This repo includes:
-- `README.md` (this file)
-- Screenshots of the browser extensions reviewed

----